jackjona/cutedog/README.md

 - Traffic lights CSS graphics are modified from work by Azik Samarkandiy.
 - Loading spinner uses icon from FontAwesome.

 I would love to see what you build with this.
-You can [drop me a message](https://blog.baobab.fi/contact) or star this repo.
+You can [drop me a message](https://jackjona.ga) or star this repo.
-# cutedog
-# cutedog